Alfreton Town v Darlington

 on the door of promotion, finally reached the Blue Square Premier as Conference

-fans enter via the turnstiles at the Alma Street end of the ground - and segregation will be in operation.
+fans enter via the turnstiles at the Alma Street end of the ground - and segregation will likely be in operation.
 There

 is a limited number of seats, covered terracing, toilets and catering